 where $\Db(\wb)\in \R^{n\times n}$ is a diagonal matrix defined as

-Observe that in \eqref{eq:Hessian}, the diagonal structure of $\Db(\wb)$ and symmetry of $\Kb$ entails that $\Kb\Db(\wb)\Kb$ can be trivially represented as a sum of rank-one matrices.
+The inversion of the Hessian matrix requires an order of $n^3$ operations, which is costly.
+On the other hand, observe that in \eqref{eq:hessian}, the diagonal structure of $\Db(\wb)$ and the symmetry of $\Kb$ together imply that $\Kb\Db(\wb)\Kb$ can be trivially represented as a sum of rank-one matrices.
 However, $\Kb$, which appears as a result of the regularization term, may be dense and not readily available in a low-rank form.
 In other words, decomposing $\Kb$ to a low-rank matrix also requires effort, so we cannot directly apply sub-sampling Newton techniques, such as those in \cite{xu2016sub,bollapragada2018exact,roosta2019sub} to optimize the objective function \eqref{eq:riskrkhs}.
-This naturally raises the following question, which we pursue in this paper: \begin{problem} Given the explicit connection of the Hessian \eqref{eq:Hessian} to the gram matrix $\Kb$, can we use kernel approximation techniques to speed up the Newton method? \end{problem}
+This naturally raises the following question, which we pursue in this paper: \begin{problem} Given the explicit connection of the Hessian \eqref{eq:hessian} to the gram matrix $\Kb$, can we use kernel approximation techniques to improve the per iteration time complexity of the Newton method? \end{problem}